 I’m originally from a small town in the south of Finland called Hanko.
 It's located on a peninsula surrounded by the sea.

 I started playing the piano around the age of five.
-A couple of years later, I started taking drum lessons on the side.
+A couple of years later, I started taking drum lessons.
 In my early teens, I got involved with music production through an active computer subculture called the Demoscene.

 It was the first time I got the chance to work in a group of creative people developing audiovisual demos.